seungjaeryanlee/endtoend.ai/_posts/2018-07-04-ai-for-prosthetics-2.md

 The `KerasDDPGAgent` inherits the `KerasAgent` template, which defines `train()`, `test()`, `submit()` functions.

 You can check the source code of `KerasDDPGAgent` in `/helper/baselines/keras/KerasDDPGAgent.py`.
-You can check the source code of  `KerasAgent` in `/helper/template.py`.
+You can check the source code of `KerasAgent` in `/helper/templates/` directory.

 ### Client Wrappers

 The `keras-rl` package requires an `env` parameter.
 However, during submission, the agent needs to interact with the client.
-Thus, I had to create several wrappers to transform the client into the format of a local environment.
+Thus, I created a wrapper that transforms the client into the format of a local environment.
 The `ClientToEnv` wrapper simply wraps a `client` instance into an `env`.

 ```python
 class ClientToEnv: